-MSFD the JNCC are establishing a 'noise register'1 to assess and ultimately manage anthropogenic impulsive noise sources.
+information available to undertake an assessment of underwater noise and its impacts, therefore under MSFD the JNCC are establishing a 'noise register'37 to assess and ultimately manage anthropogenic impulsive noise sources.
 In addition, a monitoring scheme is currently being designed which will monitor the trends in low frequency noise (in relation to shipping).

 For licensable activities, the impacts of noise on marine life are considered during the licensing process.
-The JNCC has written a series of best practice guidance documents for offshore activities including seismic surveying1, pile driving2 and explosive use3.
+The JNCC has written a series of best practice guidance documents for offshore activities including seismic surveying38, pile driving39 and explosive use40.
+Noise from shipping, fisheries and recreation is not currently licensed, however the International Maritime Organisation (IMO) has developed guidelines to reduce noise from commercial vessels41.

-1 http://jncc.defra.gov.uk/page-7070
+37 http://jncc.defra.gov.uk/page-7070